AKotov-dev/SS-Obfuscator/README.md

 --
 By default, the password is already set (50 characters).
 When changing the password to your own, do not forget to change it on the server in the file `/etc/ss-obfuscator-server/server.json`.
 If you need a client configuration file, it is here: `~/.config/ss-obfuscator-client/client.json`

 `shadowsocks-libev` packages are missing in Fedora and Centos.
 If necessary, they can be installed manually from the archives `rpmbuild-fedora.tar.gz` и `rpmbuild-centos.tar.gz` accordingly (see the folder `./rpmbuild/RPMS`).
 You will probably have to disable `selinux` (SELINUX=disable in /etc/selinux/config) and open port `443` (tcp/udp) in `iptables`.
+You may also need to connect a repository: `yum -y install epel-release`

 Similar project: [vmess-ws](https://github.com/AKotov-dev/vmess-ws)